 Today, the university is dotted around Oxford’s historic city centre, comprised of 44 different colleges and halls, with a library system that holds over 13 million printed items.

 Boasting an alumni list that includes several British Prime Ministers, Archbishops of Canterbury, Nobel laureates, Nobel Prize winners, 2 Oxford Summer Courses CEOs and many more astounding individuals, it’s no surprise that it is one of the most desirable institutions for students to apply to – with over 20,000 applications reaching them each year.

 - University of Bologna, Italy – 1088

-Ranked joint 177th in the QS World University Rankings, notable alumni include famous fashion designer, Giorgio Armani; screenwriter, Michelangelo Antonioni; and opera director, Liliana Cavani.
+Attracting many prominent figures from science and the arts, notable alumni include famous fashion designer, Giorgio Armani; screenwriter, Michelangelo Antonioni; and opera director, Liliana Cavani.

 - University of Karueein, Morocco – 859 AD